oeg-upm/software_catalog/repositories/rdf_star_mapping/README.md

 Files include:
 - The config file used for morph-kgc (library used to do the mapping)
 - The script used for transforming all repos
+- The mapping used in the transformation (rml-map.ttl)
 - The file obtained as a result (with all RDF files aggregated)

 **NOTE** that the folder structure needed to run the script needs to be set up (all JSONs pointing to the right file, the config file, etc.).